Read this article in DE?

 Here's a comprehensive list of all referral fees:

-To stay up to date, we recommend reading the latest information here.
+To stay up to date, we recommend checking out the latest information here.

 Amazon offers its sellers two plans.
 You can sign up as an Individual Seller or as a Professional Seller.